 A new business may be thrilling and incredibly satisfying.
 On the other hand, it may be not easy, and you can face challenges you didn’t anticipate.
 It can be helpful to be ready for the unexpected and perhaps even prevent typical traps if you know the difficulties and obstacles your startup may face.
-Startups face many challenges during those critical early stages, including fierce rivalry for customers, markets, and venture capital funding, to name a few.
-And our businesses are behind.
+Small startups face unexpected challenges & obstacles in their early stages.
+Be ready & avoid common pitfalls by knowing the difficulties ahead.
+Fierce competition, limited funding & more can impact growth & success.
 Keep your business from joining the ranks of the living dead by being aware of these foreseeable but avoidable issues that might affect it as it grows and develops.

 The small startup problems are mentioned as follows: